 PropelNext California Partnership

-Five foundations have joined together to pilot the PropelNext California Partnership and help youth-serving organizations in the state boost their impact on young peoples' lives.
+PropelNext is working with foundations in California to help youth-serving organizations in the state boost their impact on young peoples' lives.

-The William and Flora Hewlett Foundation, the David and Lucile Packard Foundation, the Sobrato Family Foundation, Weingart Foundation, and the Edna McConnell Clark Foundation are collaborating to deliver PropelNext to 15 organizations working in Northern and Southern California.
-Their goal is to help these nonprofits transform their passion for serving disadvantaged youth into data-driven insights and practices that will enable them to deliver even stronger results.
+This partnership began in 2015 when the William and Flora Hewlett Foundation, the David and Lucile Packard Foundation, the Sobrato Family Foundation, Weingart Foundation, and the Edna McConnell Clark Foundation collaborated to deliver PropelNext to 15 organizations working in Northern and Southern California.
+Their goal was to help these nonprofits transform their passion for serving disadvantaged youth into data-driven insights and practices enabling them to deliver even stronger results.

-Each California PropelNext grantee receives over three years a combination of unrestricted funding and an equal investment in expert coaching, group learning sessions, and a peer learning community so the cohort can enhance their program models, implement strong performance management systems, and develop organizational cultures that practice ongoing learning and evaluation.
+Over three years, each PropelNext grantee will receive a combination of unrestricted funding and an equal investment in expert coaching, group learning sessions, and a peer learning community so the cohort can enhance its program models, implement strong performance management systems, and develop organizational cultures that practice ongoing learning and evaluation.

-The five foundations believe, as a result, the life prospects of disadvantaged youth in California will be improved by even smarter, stronger organizations able to set strategic priorities informed by data and improved decision-making, measure and track performance and impact, and use evidence to increase support for their work.
+Our co-investors believe, as a result, that the life prospects of disadvantaged youth in California will be improved by even smarter, stronger organizations able to set strategic priorities informed by data and improved decision-making, measure and track performance and impact, and use evidence to increase support for their work.

-All five foundations share a desire and commitment to communicate learnings from this new partnership, and will publish the results of a formal evaluation.
+All the foundations in the California Partnership share a desire and commitment to communicate learnings from this new partnership, and will publish the results of a formal evaluation.

-“The PropelNext initiative is an important opportunity to strengthen outcomes for disadvantaged youth in California,” said Belen Vargas, Vice President of Programs with Weingart Foundation.
+“The PropelNext initiative is an important opportunity to strengthen outcomes for disadvantaged youth in California,” said Belen Vargas, Senior Vice President with Weingart Foundation.
 “The organizations that engage in this deep and transformative process will emerge, we believe, with greater capacity and more effective programs.”

 “No one does a better job supporting youth development than EMCF,” said Larry Kramer, President of the William & Flora Hewlett Foundation.
 "We are thrilled to join the PropelNext California Partnership to expand Hewlett's support of Bay Area organizations focused on strengthening outcomes for disadvantaged youth.”